Karanmangtani23/online-movie-ticket-booking/README.md

 The main focus of this mini project is to provide the administrators of movie theatre with a database management system for their online ticket booking platform.
 The can add, store and update the relevant information to be shown online using the database and even have a track of the users and their bookings.

 # Command
 make sure to download all the given files in one folder,insert your mysql password in database.py password section and insure you have installed streamlit in your PC.
-Then open mysql and create a database name online_movie_ticket_booking and take source file as online_movie_ticket_booking.sql which is provided.
+Then open mysql and create a database named as online_movie_ticket_booking and take source file as online_movie_ticket_booking.sql which is provided.
 Then Run "streamlit run app.py" in your terminal.

 # ER Diagram
 ![image](https://github.com/Karanmangtani23/online-movie-ticket-booking/assets/151711047/9d706e29-d8d1-4e80-94a7-5a8cacf5b110)